 Lastly, I'll mention those living in Indianapolis.
 The state of Indiana having been the home of Abraham Lincoln from the age of 7 to 21, the sentiments for him were strong.
 Many people welcomed him when he stopped in Indianapolis on his 52nd birthday, February 12, 1861, as he road his inaugural train to D. C. Now, on April 30, 1865, Lincoln was visiting for the last time.
 Adam and Amelia Weber had immigrated to the city just a few years earlier, in 1857.

 Lincoln's funeral train arrived early in the morning of April 30, 1865, at Union Station.
 The coffin was brought by carriage to the State House to lie in state, so that mourners could pay their respects.
 A portion of the ceremonies planned had to be canceled due to a downpour that day.
 A military band was scheduled to play and hymns sung by the German Maennerchor.
-Governor Oliver Morton was to saluteimage Lincoln in a speech as the president's coffin arrived.
+Governor Oliver Morton was to salute Lincoln in a speech as the president's coffin arrived.
 These outdoor events were canceled.
 But regardless of the weather, from early morning to late that night thousands of Hoosiers filed through the State House past the coffin to honor President Lincoln.

 Adam Weber was not one of the citizens who paid respects on April 30, 1865, at the State House in Indianapolis.
 He was in Tennessee, six months away from being mustered out of the 143rd Indiana Infantry.
 But his wife, Amelia was at their home with their children, Henry, Amelia, and Theodore.
 In fact, Theodore turned one-year-old on that very day that Lincoln's funeral train arrived in Indianapolis.